kastenhq/k10-openshift-lab/lab1_pacman/index.md

 3. Click on the Location to launch pacman

+    {: .note }
+    > If pacman doesn't load in the browser, ensure that the address bar is using HTTP (http://pacman-route-pacman), _not_ HTTPS
+    > Occasionally browsers may try to force you to an HTTPS page which will not work for our default pacman app

 4. Play a short game, and enter your name once you're done to add your name to the leaderboard.

     ![pacman game](./assets/images/pacman_game.png)